illusium77/darklandscompanion/README.md

 # Project Description
 This application's purpose is to make Darklands game experience a bit more easier for today's gamers.
+Project was recently migrated from http://darklandscompanion.codeplex.com/

 # Where is it?
 Download latest release as zip-file (Darklands Editor - v0.8.zip), extract and launch application.